Vasilios Karagounis

-Vasilios Karagounis (Βασίλειος Καραγκούνης, born 18 January 1994) is a Greek professional footballer who plays as a defensive midfielder for Super League 2 club Kalamata.
+Vasilios Karagounis (Βασίλειος Καραγκούνης, born 18 January 1994) is a Greek professional footballer who plays as a defensive midfielder for FC Feronikeli 74.

 Career

 Karagounis started his career at Atromitos then moved to Italy for Udinese Primavera, from which Olympiacos bought him in the summer of 2012.
 For the 2013–14 season, he was loaned to Aris, where he played in 12 games in the Superleague Greece and a Greek Cup match.

 The season after, Karagounis agreed to go on loan to Reggina.

 On 3 August 2015, Karagounis signed a year contract with AEL Limassol on loan from Olympiacos.
 The young defender passed the necessary medical tests and the Cypriot club announced his borrowing.
-On 1 February 2016, he signed a two-and-a-half year contract with Iraklis for an undisclosed fee.
+On 1 February 2016, he signed a two-and-a-half-year contract with Iraklis for an undisclosed fee.
 On 15 September 2020 he joined Cypriot club Ermis Aradippou, after he was released from Platanias F.C. due to economic problems.
 On 18 August 2021, he signed with Erovnuli Liga side FC Torpedo Kutaisi.

+In August 2024, he signed for FC Feronikeli 74.